Agile Testing Metrics: What Are They, Why To Use it in Software Testing?

 Using a tool like Testsigma can help automate the collection and analysis of these metrics, making it easier to track progress and identify issues in real time.
 By implementing agile testing metrics as part of their testing strategy, organizations can improve the quality of their software and deliver better products to their customers.

 While you can automate some of your tests, there are many instances where it will make sense.
-You should set up automatic testing if it works for a certain aspect of your software.
+You should set up automatic testing if it works for a particular aspect of your software.
 That will give you quicker feedback on the software and allow you to make changes as needed,” says Oliver Adams, a tech writer at Academicbrits and PhDKingdom.